2015–16 Miami RedHawks women's basketball team

-The 2015–16 Miami RedHawks women's basketball team represents Miami University during the 2015–16 NCAA Division I women's basketball season.
-The RedHawks, led by third year head coach Cleve Wright, play their home games at Millett Hall, as members of the East Division of the Mid-American Conference.
+The 2015–16 Miami RedHawks women's basketball team represented Miami University during the 2015–16 NCAA Division I women's basketball season.
+The RedHawks, led by third year head coach Cleve Wright, played their home games at Millett Hall, as members of the East Division of the Mid-American Conference.
 They finished the season 9–21, 3–15 in MAC play to finish in a tie for fifth place in the East Division.
 They lost in the first round of the MAC women's tournament to Akron.